Divorce Committed to Protecting Your Interests

 Consult with a Trusted LA Divorce Attorney for Guidance

 Research shows that almost 50 percent of marriages in the U.S. end in divorce.
-The prospect of divorce initiates a wide range of emotions and can be traumatic for most individuals.
-Hiring an LA divorce lawyer early in the process can ease some worries and may even help resolve your case quicker.
+Divorce often brings up a wide range of emotions and can feel overwhelming.
+Hiring a Los Angeles divorce lawyer early in the process can ease these worries and may even help resolve your case more efficiently.

 We handle all divorce-related issues, including:

-For a combined 40 years, our lawyers have handled countless of contested divorces with competence, compassion, and personalized attention.
-The LA divorce attorneys at our law firm are committed to protecting your rights.
+For a combined 40 years, our lawyers have handled many contested divorces with competence, compassion, and personalized attention.
+The Los Angeles divorce attorneys at the Law Offices of Korol & Velen are committed to protecting your rights and family.

 Understanding the Divorce Process in California

-The prospect of divorce inevitably brings clients to our office with a wide range of emotions.
-At the Law Offices of Korol & Velen, we are very sensitive to those going through a marital breakdown.
+The prospect of divorce brings clients to our office with a range of emotions.
+At the Law Offices of Korol & Velen, we remain sensitive to the challenges facing anyone dealing with a marital breakdown.

 California's Community Property Laws Explained

-California is a community property state, meaning all assets acquired during the marriage – including the increased value of assets brought to the marriage – are part of the “marital pot.”
-This may include:
+California is a community property state, which means all assets acquired during marriage—including the increased value of assets brought to the marriage—are part of the community property.
+This can include:

 • Income